aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-timestream/README.md

-# SQS Queue to Amazon Timestream with AWS EventBridge Pipes
+# Amazon SQS queue to Amazon Timestream with AWS EventBridge Pipes

-This pattern demostrates the process of ingesting data into Amazon Timestream from SQS Queue via EventBridge Pipes.
+This pattern shows the process of ingesting data into Amazon Timestream from SQS Queue via EventBridge Pipes.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-pipes-sqs-to-timestream